MurphyPone/murphypone.github.io/src/content/algorithm-notes.md

 ## Example: Greedy Scheduling, but using a DP approach
   - Input: start and end time of day: Set $\{(s(i), f(i)), 1 \leq i \leq n\}$
-  - Contraint: cannot be in two places at one time
+  - Constraint: cannot be in two places at one time
   - Goal: maximum number of rides you can go on: **largest** subset of mutually compatible jobs
   - EFT: sort jobs in order of increasing finish time, and add compatible jobs to the set
   - Use DP to solve a **Weighted Interval Scheduling** problem: